Compliance 12 min read · Apr 28, 2026

 No. If your company has not started any business activity, you are not yet required to register for Corporation Tax.
 The obligation is triggered by business activity, not by incorporation.
 However, you should register within three months once activity begins — and remember that "business activity" is interpreted broadly by HMRC to include signing contracts, buying assets, advertising, and earning interest.

-How long does it take to get a UTR after registering?
+How long does it take to get a UTR?

 What is the difference between the CT600 and annual accounts?